-- b.
+- a.
+Provide fencing/railing options in accordance with the SDG Chapter 10. - b.
 Provide full or partial screening on pedestrian bridges crossing FDOT right of way in order to reduce the likelihood of objects being dropped or thrown onto the roadway below.
 See Figure 8.1 for example of full screening. - c.
 Pedestrian bridges on FDOT right of way but not crossing FDOT right of way are not required to be screened. - d.
 Check with local authorities for guidance on screening for FDOT pedestrian bridges crossing local rights of way. - e.
 The use of chain link fence on ramps of the pedestrian bridges will be determined on a project-by-project basis.